CornerMercury/online-shop-cost-optimisation/README.md

 # Online Shop Cost Optimisation

+Outdated!
+Use [this](https://github.com/CornerMercury/online-shop-cost-optimisation-LP) instead!
+It's a lot faster.

 A brute force algorithm to minimise cost for the delivery of a large amount of items, particularly optimised for situations where the delivery cost is not negligible and sellers are common between items.

 An example of this is [Cardmarket](https://www.cardmarket.com/en/).
 I made this project for this site, so feel free to ask for the webscraper.